 Most religions, life philosophies, and spiritual ideologies have a circle in their symbolism.
 It could be said that the circle is the one form that binds humanity both in the symbolic meaning - the endless line, expansion of life, and eternality.
 It is found in many of our most important and sacred things in life, such as a wedding ring, the iris of the eye, our planet, the moon, and the sun.
 This makes the broken circular shapes of the chapel reflect both one-ness and its fragmentation meditates on the different perspectives we have on the same thing: our lives and how we connect with that which is bigger than ourselves..

 In our path through our life we often head towards an invisible goal, but rarely can we strive straight for it.
 We roam the periphery and slowly we come closer to a point that keeps moving, and we will never arrive at.
-The chapel symbolizes this movement, the choices along our life paths, the interconnectedness of nature, light and water with ourselves.
+The chapel symbolizes this movement, the choices along our life paths, and the interconnectedness of nature, light, and water with ourselves.

 Embedded on the edge of the ravine, the chapel can be seen from the road below, becoming a glowing beacon for drivers, a striking landmark.
 It can be used as a ceremonious place of celebration for marriages, a park for the neighborhood stroller, an event for nightlife partygoers, and a creator of identity for the neighborhood, and for Toronto as a whole.